Chapter

 or suffocate from fear.
 Although they had been raising these foxes for

-that 40 percent of them were aggressively fearful, 30 percent were
+were aggressively fearful, 30 percent were

 “displayed a quiet, exploratory reaction without either fear or